fission-codes/fission-codes-web/evm-evolution/evm-performance.md

 (example: flag to enable native 32-bit arithmetic on the EVM)

+## Memory

+### Arbitrary local memory alignment (easier to solve for and much faster symbolic execution than byte-aligned)

 ## Analytic Optimization

 client-specific, but can write general guidelines and reference implementations in Parity, EeVeeM, &c